razanahmed1/Real-estate-data-analysis-in-Saudi-Arabia-/README.md

 # 📊Real Estate Insights Dashboard

 ## 📌About the Project
-An interactive dashboard built with Power BI to analyze the Saudi Arabian real estate market.
-It provides a comprehensive view of property prices, counts, distribution across cities, and neighborhood-level insights.
+This dashboard provides a comprehensive overview of real estate data in a number of selected Saudi cities, including information on total sales, the number of properties, their distribution by city, and average prices in various neighborhoods.
+The dashboard also includes a range of filters that help narrow down the results based on property size, age, city, and neighborhood.
 ## 🎯 Objective

 This project aims to transform raw real estate data into actionable insights.